vegaprotocol/specs/protocol/0014-ORDT-order_types.md

 #### Amendment

-* Amending the size of a glassberg order amends the total `remaining` quantity and leaves the `displayed quantity` unaffected unless the new remaining quanity is smaller than the current displayed quantity, in which case the displayed quantity is reduced to the total remaining quantity.
+* Amending the size of an iceberg order amends the total `remaining` quantity and leaves the `displayed quantity` unaffected unless the new remaining quanity is smaller than the current displayed quantity, in which case the displayed quantity is reduced to the total remaining quantity.

-* Amending the size/quantity of a glassberg order does not cause it to lose time priority.
+* Amending the size/quantity of an iceberg order does not cause it to lose time priority.
 This is because the increase applies to the `remaining` quantity and not to the `displayed quantity`.
 This is allowed because the order will lose time priority on refresh, i.e. before the increased quantity is available to trade.

 #### Auctions

-* Glassbergs can be entered or carried into auctions if the underlying TIF is supported.
+* Icebergs can be entered or carried into auctions if the underlying TIF is supported.

-* Glassbergs can trade in the auction uncrossing up to their current `displayed quanitity` as for any other transaxction that would cause a trade with a glassberg order.
+* Icebergs can trade in the auction uncrossing up to their current `displayed quantity` as for any other transaction that would cause a trade with an iceberg order.

-* Glassbergs are refreshed after an auction uncrossing if they traded to below their `minimum peak size`, according to the same rules as for normal execution.
+* Icebergs are refreshed after an auction uncrossing if they traded to below their `minimum peak size`, according to the same rules as for normal execution.

 #### APIs

 * The fields `displayed quantity`, `remaining`, `quantity`, `initial peak size`, `minimum peak size`, `refresh policy` must be exposed by data node APIs in addition to all normal fields for an order.

-* Glassberg refresh must generate an event bus event.
+* An iceberg order refresh must generate an event bus event.